 According to Vónin’s Óli Horn, there’s no coincidence at work here, as the choice comes down to fishing gear that returns results – and Vónin has a very long background in producing and developing shrimp trawls.

 Producing complete packages is a significant part of the workload, providing the entire setup that includes ground gear, codends and the mandatory selectivity grids. Óli Horn commented that the company’s long experience of working with grids is one of the key reasons why customers come to them.
-‘We have been doing this for a long time and it’s vital to get the grid right.
-Getting the right grid is something that can make a big difference to a trawler’s catch rate,’ he said.

 The Storm trawl doors that Vónin developed and produces have become an integral part of the package as these doors are performing well, from the 16 square metre doors Granit uses to square its triple rig gear all the way down to the 3 square metre and smaller doors at the other end of the scale.
 Vónin has also developed its own roller clumps to complete the picture.